Rienshaliu/FBDTester_v2.0-Yices-smt-2/README.md

 This project **FBDTester_v2.0** extends Jee et al.'s work by generating test sequences from FBD programs with internal memory states in a fully automated manner.

 # Installation
+This project was developed using Eclipse IDE, and build and installation also use Eclipse.

 # Publications
 * International